nostr-protocol/nips/XX.md

 Place Event Structure
 -----

-A Place is comprised of two main parts: GeoJSON defines the geospatial structure of the Place in a standard format that can be displayed on a map, and `prop` tags enable the definition of properties for the Place that adhere to existing mapping standards while also enabling crowdsourcing of properties.
+A Place is comprised of two main parts: GeoJSON defines the geospatial structure of the Place in a standard format that can be displayed on a map, and tags containing properties for the Place.

 ```javascript
 {